Utility Knife – Frequently Asked Questions

 Utility Knives can also be called box cutters, safety cutters, or safe cutters.
 All these terms can be used interchangeably, although there are nuances separating them.
 A box cutter is generally a simple razor blade in a metal or plastic sheath.
 A utility knife is a broad term for cutters that have more features than a box cutter.
 A utility knife is also called a razor blade knife, a carpet knife, a stationary knife, a cardboard cutter, or other trade-names.

-Utility knives have different styles but all perform the same function.
+A utility knife can have unique appearance but it still perform the same functions as old school box cutters.
 Some utility knives are foldable, retractable, ambidextrous, or have other specialty features such as an integrated film cutter.
-The kind of utility knife you need is based on your application.
+The best utility knife you need is based on your application.

 If you are outside the United States, you may be familiar with a utility knife as a Stanley Knife.
 The Stanley Knife is like calling a soda a coke, as it references the brand that first developed utility knives.
 Their design had multiple fixed blade depths and were retractable for added safety.
 Stanley utility knives still exist but at SafetyCutters.net we recommend Pacific Handy Cutter for their superior quality, design, quality of life features, and cost effectiveness.